 Dear Field Guides Authors,

 Our submissions page is closed at this time.
-Authors will be able to submit new guides starting August 30, 2024.
+Authors will be able to submit new guides starting January 6, 2025.
 To ensure high-quality service to all authors, the field guide team will address a backlog of 300 guides and work on website improvements with the Field Museum's technology team.
 We apologize for any inconvenience this may cause.
-If you have any questions, please visit our website for frequently asked questions or contact us via email:
+If you have any questions, please visit our website for frequently asked questions or contact us via email: fieldguides@fieldmuseum.org.
+We thank authors and partners for their patience as we work tirelessly to support your scientific contribution!

 Best regards,